cyberfox/image-edit/docs/README.md

 Welcome to the ImageEdit documentation!
 This directory contains comprehensive documentation for developers and users of the ImageEdit iOS application.

+## 📱 About ImageEdit

+ImageEdit is an AI-powered image transformation app that allows users to modify images using natural language prompts.
+Built with SwiftUI for iOS 18.5+, it provides a modern, intuitive interface for creative image editing.

+### Key Features
+- 🎨 Text-prompt based image transformation
+- 📸 Full-screen image viewing with gestures
+- ⚙️ Customizable generation settings
+- 📚 Automatic history with thumbnails
+- 💾 Easy saving and sharing
+- 🎯 Modern SwiftUI design

 ## 📚 Documentation Structure

 ### [ARCHITECTURE.md](./ARCHITECTURE.md)